 Treatment and prognosis

 Compared to glioblastomas, there are relatively few trials looking at treatment regimens for anaplastic astrocytoma 3.
 General principles are the same, however, with surgical resection when possible being the treatment of choice with or without subsequent radiotherapy and/or chemotherapy.
-This depends on the treating clinician's preference, the degree of resection, patient demographics and whether or not the tumour has recurred.
+This depends on the treating clinician's preference, the degree of resection, patient demographics and whether or not the tumor has recurred.

 - other astrocytomas